floweredscarf/su25/about.md

 Plagiarism on any lab or project will result in a score of zero on that assignment, along with academic sanctions.
 A second instance of plagiarism on a lab or project will result in an F in the course.
-All incidents of plagiarism will be referred to the Office of Student Conduct, including carelessly leaving code up on GitHub.
+All incidents of plagiarism will be referred to the Center for Student Conduct, including carelessly leaving code up on GitHub.
 Further details about our academic misconduct policy can be found [here][AM].